 Welcome to Innoslate 101!

-This guide is meant to introduce you to Innoslate by taking you on a tour of the basic concepts, terminology, and navigation of Innoslate.
+This guide is meant to introduce you to Innoslate by taking you on a tour of its basic concepts, terminology, and navigation.

 What is Innoslate?

 Innoslate supports the full lifecycle of systems, from requirements definition and management, to operations and support.

 Innoslate uses the Lifecycle Modeling Language (LML) and Systems Modeling Language (SysML) to describe its concepts and diagrams.
 LML was developed to simplify the elements, relationships, attributes, and diagrams used in systems engineering and project management.
 SysML is an extension of a subset of the Unified Modeling Language (UML), that describes the standard way to visualize the diagrams.

 Innoslate is offered as either a cloud-based web application or an enterprise-hosted web application.